 If your sponsored tree is vandalised, it is likely that your council will replace it.

-The exact terms and conditions of your council’s sponsorship scheme will be linked to from their dedicated page on this website, when the scheme launches at Easter 2021.
+The exact terms and conditions of your council’s sponsorship scheme can be found on their dedicated page on this website.
+Choose your scheme, and then select More scheme details.

 Trees for Streets is a charitable enterprise that hosts and promotes local street tree sponsorship schemes on behalf of local councils.
 Each local council sets the terms and conditions of its own street tree sponsorship scheme.